 My father passed away about ten years ago – in a challenging way – so I’m highly aware of my mortality.

-researching longevity for a while now.
-I’ve been
+For many reasons, I’ve been researching longevity – for a while now.

 In October I have a new book coming out with all of the longevity tools I’m using – called LIFE IS LONG – which I’m excited to share.

 In my new longevity book I mention how important it is to stay actively social.

 Research states that staying active with friends and family helps to keep you living longer.

 My goal is to stay “Wellderly” for as long as possible – so I can enjoy the benefits of many things in life – including this concept of Cohousing with fellow wellderly friends.

 Cohousing sounds like a blast.
 Plus cohousing with fellow Wellderly friends is more affordable than nursing homes and/or living alone.
 After all, sharing resources saves money.
 When you’re a group paying for community meals it costs less than paying for groceries for one.
 Plus it’s cheaper to maintain a yard, garden, library, fitness center when you’re sharing in the costs with your friends.

 It is estimated that by 2050, the number of people over 60 years old will triple from what it is now.

 I will soon be one of those people in that huge group – who’s looking for the most comfortable and enjoyable way to spend their senior years!